filakhtov/gentoo-use-docs/dev-python/cython.md

 This flag can be safely disabled.

-### emacs
-Insatll Emacs major mode for editing Cython files.

-This flag should only be enabled if there is a need to edit Cython files with the Emacs editor.

 ### test
 Execute the `runtests.py` script after the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend the build time.